-- As part of the project " Black Communities Mental Health in the National Capital Region: Evaluation, Prevention and Intervention Tools ", the Vulnerability, Trauma, Resilience and Culture Research Lab (V-TRaC) is looking applications for a one-year renewable postdoctoral fellowship.
-Please click on the following link for additional details: Postdoctoral fellowship offer
+- As part of the project " Black Communities Mental Health in the National Capital Region: Evaluation, Prevention and Intervention Tools ", the Vulnerability, Trauma, Resilience and Culture Research Lab (V-TRaC) is looking for applications for a postdoctoral candidate.
+Please click on the following link for additional details: postdoctoral_fellowship_offer.pdf (pdf, 116 KB)

 - A new article by Dr. Cénat and colleagues examines suicidal ideations and behaviors among cyberbullied college students